 Animal-Assisted Therapy: Animal-assisted therapy broadly refers to including animals in clinical services that are provided by licensed healthcare professionals.
 Services are regulated by healthcare laws and commonly offered by physicians, occupational therapists, physical therapists, speech therapists, certified therapeutic recreation specialists, nurses, or mental health professionals.
 The term “animal-assisted interventions” can be used synonymously.

-Coaching: In this context, the term “coaching” refers to non-therapy professional development or life coaching in which a trained and certified coach works with clients to address personal, professional, and career goals.
+Coaching: In this context, the term “coaching” refers to non-therapy executive, leadership, professional development, life, or health coaching in which a trained and certified coach works with clients to address personal, professional, leadership, or health-related goals.

 Counseling: A protected term used to describe the treatment of mental health issues through addressing mental health, wellness, education, and career goals.
 These services are regulated or sanctioned by healthcare laws and provided only by appropriately licensed (or registered) healthcare professionals.

-EAGALA Model of Equine-Assisted Psychotherapy: An approach to equine-assisted mental health provided by a licensed mental health professional that is model-specific.
+EAGALA Model of Equine-Assisted Psychotherapy: An approach to equine-assisted mental health that is provided by a licensed mental health professional working in concert with an equine specialist and using EAGALA sanctioned activities.
 Only those who have been certified by the Equine Assisted Growth and Learning Association (EAGALA) and who adhere to the manualized approach may state they practice the EAGALA Model of equine-assisted psychotherapy.
 It is important to note there are many other ways to provide equine-assisted mental health or equine-assisted psychotherapy that do not follow the EAGALA model.

 Education: Systemic instruction that takes place within institutions of education, as in traditional or alternative learning environments such as schools, colleges, or universities.
 The desired outcome of education is that the student finishes the program with an increased knowledge base that is demonstrated through the tangible application of information (i.e. written or practical exams, or other forms of competency testing).
 Education differs from “learning” in that learning can happen in any setting and does not require formal assessment.

 Emotional Support Animal: This term refers to animals who are pets and are of comfort to individuals with a mental illness.
 To be designated as such, an “emotional support animal” must be prescribed by a licensed mental health professional specifically to assist a client with a mental illness.
 The prescription should indicate the type of impairment that substantially limits one or more functions of daily living, thereby making the presence of an animal necessary for the mental health of the client.
+Typically, the animals considered “emotional support” receive no additional training and do not undergo certification.
 This term has become grossly misused, leading to industry-wide concern.

 Equine-Assisted Counseling: A term generally used to describe the inclusion of horses in regulated mental health services provided by a licensed mental health professional.
 In some cases, this term is used to describe a specific type of equine-assisted mental health in which the licensed mental health professional uses practical, skills-based, problem-solving, and present-moment-focused equine and farm-based activities to address treatment goals.
 In this model, equine-assisted counseling aligns closely with the principles of choice and reality therapies.

-Equine-Assisted Coaching: A term used to describe the inclusion of horses in life or professional development coaching.
+Equine-Assisted Coaching: A term used to describe the inclusion of horses in personal growth coaching including executive, leadership, professional development, life, or health coaching.
 Although these services are usually provided by specially trained and certified professionals, they are clearly not intended as “therapy”, and consumers and referring professionals should consider these services as a replacement for therapy.
 The terms “equine-assisted learning” or “equine-facilitated learning” may be used synonymously.

 Equine-Assisted Learning: Equine-assisted learning (EAL) is a type of equine-assisted activity that broadly refers to non-therapy, skills-based services that focus on teaching life skills, social skills, communication skills, relationship skills, or leadership skills while facilitating personal growth and increased self-awareness through both mounted and non-mounted interactions with horses.
 Services are provided by educators, riding instructors, or life/professional development coaches.
 EAL providers may teach horsemanship skills, and even use riding and other mounted activities as a means to foster skills.
 Providers practice using a variety of approaches or theoretical beliefs.
 The terms “equine-facilitated learning”, “equine-facilitated experiential learning”, “equine experiential education”, “equine-guided education”, or “equine-assisted coaching” are all used synonymously.

 Equine-Assisted Mental Health: A term used to describe any type of mental health service (psychology, counseling, psychotherapy, social work, etc.) that includes horses or the farm milieu.
 Mental health services are provided by professionals who have graduated from an accredited education program and are allowed by law to include mental health treatment as a part of their scope of practice.
 These licensed professionals may choose between a variety of different approaches (see below) when providing equine-assisted mental health.
-The term “equine-assisted mental health” is sometimes used synonymously with “equine-assisted psychotherapy” or “equine-assisted counseling”.
+The terms “equine-assisted psychotherapy”, “equine-assisted counseling”, or “equine-assisted interventions” are sometimes used synonymously.

 Equine-Assisted Occupational Therapy: This term describes the inclusion of horses in regulated occupational therapy services.
 Occupational therapy addresses physical, psychological, and cognitive aspects of well-being.
 Occupational therapy is provided by professionals who have graduated from an accredited occupational therapy education program and are licensed to practice occupational therapy.